 Onofre, however, would go on and help a relay team of William Mordeno, Remigio Vista, and Arnulfo Valles win the bronze medal in the 4x100m Relay.
 He recorded the best time of 21.7 in 1967 for the 200m.

 1968 Olympic Games

-Onofre at 80 years of age is still alive and now living in the United States with relatives.
-His cousin Editha Corrales’s granddaughter is Zion Corrales-Nelson the National 200m Record Holder.
+At 80 years of age, Onofre is still alive and living in the United States with relatives.
+His cousin, Editha Corrales’s granddaughter, is Zion Corrales-Nelson, the National 200m Record Holder.